Thumbstop

 Every product has a certain mood that will sell it best.

-Think of luxury goods—there is a reason why they all have beautiful stores, meticulously placed products, and stylish staff.
+Think of luxury goods.
+There is a reason why they all have beautiful stores, meticulously placed products, and stylish staff.
 It creates an environment to buy.

-Here’s an ad I loved from Bumble
+Here’s an ad I loved from Bumble.

 Facebook ad example from Bumble

 It’s so personal.
-It feels like you’re going through someone’s camera roll which fits perfectly the product being sold—finding someone to create a life with.
+It feels like you’re going through someone’s camera roll, which perfectly fits the product being sold—finding someone to create a life with.

 Creative diversity isn’t just about videos vs. static ads.
 It’s about the different concepts and aesthetics you’re testing.